 There are six group problem sets.
-These problem sets should be done in groups of 2-4 students with group discussions.
-But you are required to write down your own solutions and submit individual paper copy of solutions separately.
-No electronic submission is acceptable.
+These problem sets should be finished in groups of 2-4 students with group discussions.
+However, you are required to write down your own solutions and submit individual copy of solutions separately.
+Only electronic submission is acceptable through the provided link.

 Please put down the names of your teammates clearly at the beginning of each submission.
-You must submit at the beginning of the session you have enrolled in.
+You must submit by the deadline.